Ayn Rand Nonfiction Reading Groups

 • Reading group participants are expected to meet weekly via Zoom, with occasional breaks for holidays and ARI events.
 We understand that participants may need to miss a few meetings.
 This is perfectly alright, but we encourage you to sign up only if you will be able to attend 4+ meetings, arrive prepared, and actively participate.
 Some reading groups also have optional weekly assignments (‘optional’ meaning not required, but highly encouraged to ensure quality discussions).

-• If you want to participate but are unable to fulfill these participation standards due to special circumstances, please feel free to contact Jennifer Minjarez at jminjarez@aynrand.org.
+• If you want to participate but are unable to fulfill these participation standards due to special circumstances, please feel free to contact us at readinggroups@aynrand.org.

 • Upon sign-up, you will receive a reading schedule with meeting times and a Zoom link, an introductory letter from the discussion leader, and a link to request a free e-book from ARI so that you can access the reading materials.